-Course Content Topic Title Year Term 1 Term 2 Term 3 10 1.Bioenergetics 2.Quantitative Chemistry 3.Bonding and Structures 1.Particle theory 2.Organisation 3.Forces 1.Atmosphere 2.Electricity 3.Infection 1.Chemical analysis 2.Chemical changes 1.Earths Resources 2.Radioactivity 1.
-Ecology 2.Waves/ Forces 11 1.Homeostasis 2.Forces/Waves 1.Organic Chemistry 2.
-Energy Changes 1.Rates of reaction 2.Inheritance 1.Electromagnetism 2.
-Chemical changes Revision GCSE Exams GCSE Exams
+Course Content Topic Title Year Term 1 Term 2 Term 3 10 1.Organisation 2.Radioactivity 3.Bonding and Structures 1.Quantitative Chemistry 2.Particle Theory 1.Bioenergetics 2.Electricity 3.Infection and Response 1.Chemical Analysis 2.Chemical Changes 1.
+Atmosphere 2.
+Earth's Resources 1.
+Ecology 2.
+Forces 11 1.Homeostasis 2.Forces 1.Organic Chemistry 2.
+Energy Changes 1.Rates of Reaction 2.Inheritance 1.Electromagnetism 2.
+Chemical Changes Revision GCSE Exams GCSE Exams

-Skill Development: Over the two years the science course covers a wide variety of skills including but not limited to the following; Using scientific vocabulary, terminology and definitions.
+Skill Development: Over the two years the science course covers a wide variety of skills including but not limited to the following; using scientific vocabulary, terminology and definitions.
 Applying the cycle of collecting, presenting and analysing data.
 Using a variety of models to solve problems, make predictions and to develop scientific explanations and understanding of familiar and unfamiliar facts.
 Using scientific theories and explanations to develop hypotheses.
 Planning experiments to make observations, test hypotheses, check data and explore phenomena.
 Carrying out experiments appropriately having due regard for the correct manipulation of apparatus, the accuracy of measurements and health and safety considerations.

 Assessment: At the end of each topic students will complete an assessment question designed to challenge their understanding in that topic.
 They will also complete half term tests in exam conditions to help prepare them for the final exams.
 They will complete Year 10 trial exams in science, with the same structure of assessment in year 11.
 All students will complete six externally marked exams at the end of year 11 which will form 100% of their final grade.
+Combined exams last 75 minutes whereas Triple exams last 105 minutes.